Salem, Oregon

 *The End*

-ILEAD Youth Summit 2025 is just around the corner!
+ILEAD Youth Summit 2026 is here!

 Write it in your planners.
 Set a reminder on your cell.